Your cookie preferences

 If you are looking to find the lowest and the cheapest interest rate for personal loans then it is a good idea to shop around using the Uswitch loans comparison search tool.
 You can compare loans and find the best loan for your lifestyle and needs.
 There are also a number of tips you can use to cut the cost of your loan:

 1. Boost your credit rating: You can improve your chances of being accepted for the best personal loan deals by ensuring that your credit rating is in good order.
-Your credit rating is the tool that lenders use to decide whether you offer you credit when you make an application for a loan, credit card, mortgage or credit contract such as a mobile phone or broadband deal.
+Your credit rating is the tool that lenders use to decide whether to offer you credit when you make an application for a loan, credit card, mortgage or credit contract such as a mobile phone or broadband deal.
 You can find out in more detail how to improve your credit rating with this Uswitch guide.

 2. Make sure you are on the electoral register: this is a very important way to ensure that you have a good credit rating.